gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 * Ada.Interrupts.Names.SIGILL
 * Ada.Interrupts.Names.SIGABRT

-The run-time library can be instructed not to install its signal handler for a particular signal by using the configuration pragma ``Interrupt_State`` in the Ada code.
+You can instruct the run-time library not to install its signal handler for a particular signal by using the configuration pragma ``Interrupt_State`` in the Ada code.
 For example:

 .. code-block:: ada